zeph-yr/Chirality/README.md

 - **For example:** You have set scores on InverseStandard then switch to play InverseOneSaber.
 The leaderboards will show InverseOneSaber scores.
 To see InverseStandard scores again, switch back to Standard mode using Mod Settings.

 ## Things To Note
-- Walls in Noodle and ME maps are removed.
-There is a special mode for ME and maps with precision placement 😁
+- Walls are stripped from Noodle and ME maps.
 - Pre-1.20.0 only: Can lag in menu when selecting maps with excessive events and objects (Chroma, wall maps).
 This is expected, please wait for it to finish loading

 ## What's In The Name?